xsabrin/TransComp/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# transComp
+# TransComp

 <!-- badges: start -->
 <!-- badges: end -->

 ## Description

-The goal of transComp is to identify possible transcripts based on genomic coordinates for given genes in a dataset and create graphical outputs for this.
-It can also be used to identify the composition of canonical transcripts in your dataset. transComp aims to add to the current bioinformatics field by providing a fast and automated method of identifying transcripts in datasets and comparing between datasets.
+The goal of TransComp is to identify possible transcripts based on genomic coordinates for given genes in a dataset and create graphical outputs for this.
+It can also be used to identify the composition of canonical transcripts in your dataset.
+TransComp aims to add to the current bioinformatics field by providing a fast and automated method of identifying transcripts in datasets and comparing between datasets.

 ## Installation

-You can install the development version of transComp like so:
+You can install the development version of TransComp like so:

 ``` r
 install.packages("devtools")